simoneeejw/CW2025/README.md

 **Quality Assurance**: All changes tested with compilation verification and existing test suite (60 tests passing).
 Audio adjustments work in real-time without requiring application restart.

+### 15. Pause Menu System (UI Enhancement + User Experience)
+**Description**: Implemented a comprehensive pause menu overlay that appears when the game is paused, providing three key options: Resume, Options (settings), and Quit.

+**Implementation Details**:
+- **PauseMenuPanel.java**: Custom VBox component that serves as an overlay menu:
+  - Semi-transparent blue background (rgba(100, 120, 180, 0.95)) with border and rounded corners
+  - "PAUSED" title in large bold font (48px) with drop shadow effect
+  - Three menu buttons with distinct styling and visual hierarchy
+  - Automatically hidden by default, shown only when game is paused
+  - Positioned and centered over the game board using StackPane alignment
+- **Button Hierarchy**:
+  - **Resume Button**: Largest button (340x90px, 36px font) with prominent styling to emphasize primary action
+    - Light background with darker border for maximum visibility
+    - Hover effect: brightens to white with enhanced shadow
+    - Direct action: resumes game and hides menu
+  - **Options Button**: Standard size (320x80px, 32px font) for secondary actions
+    - Opens SettingsDialog for adjusting volume and key bindings
+    - Lighter styling than Resume to show secondary importance
+    - Hover effect: subtle color change and shadow
+  - **Quit Button**: Standard size matching Options button
+    - Returns player to main menu (ends current game)
+    - Same styling as Options for consistency
+    - Hover effect matches Options button
+- **Activation Methods**:
+  - ESC key: Toggles pause state (pause/resume)
+  - Pause button: Positioned below "Next Block" panel in sidebar for easy access
+  - Both methods trigger the same togglePause() method
+- **Lazy Initialization**: Menu panel created on first pause to optimize performance
+  - Checks for scene availability before initialization
+  - Sets up action handlers during first creation
+  - Subsequent pauses simply show/hide the existing panel
+- **Timeline Management**: Properly pauses game Timeline when menu is shown
+  - Prevents pieces from falling while paused
+  - Resumes Timeline when game continues
+  - Maintains game state integrity during pause
+- **UI Integration**: Seamlessly integrated into existing layout
+  - Added to center StackPane of BorderPane root
+  - Positioned on top of game board with proper z-ordering
+  - No interference with game board or sidebar elements
+  - Menu automatically focuses to accept input

+**User Experience**:
+- **Intuitive Access**: ESC key is a universal pause shortcut, supplemented by a visible button
+- **Clear Visual Hierarchy**: Resume button stands out as the primary action
+- **Convenient Settings**: Players can adjust audio without leaving the game
+- **Safe Exit**: Quit option provides a clear way to return to menu
+- **Non-Intrusive**: Menu appears only when explicitly paused, doesn't obstruct gameplay
+- **Professional Polish**: Smooth transitions, consistent styling, and proper visual feedback

+**Technical Implementation**:
+- Pause button moved from bottom bar to sidebar (below Next Block panel) for better positioning
+- Added null checks in togglePause() to prevent crashes before initialization
+- Implemented show() and hide() methods for clean visibility management
+- Action handlers use Runnable callbacks for flexible integration
+- Settings dialog opens modally on top of pause menu

+**Quality**:
+- Clean separation of concerns (PauseMenuPanel is self-contained)
+- Reusable component that could be extended for additional menu items
+- Properly integrated with existing game loop and UI architecture
+- No performance impact when not visible (hidden by default)

 ## Implemented but Not Working Properly
 None.
 All implemented features are functioning correctly, including the recently added progressive levels, power-ups, and ghost piece.